Reform Action #2 of 20 (see overview page)

 Oliver Cowdary and David Whitmer believed polygamy was not of god.
 After acquiescing to it for a time, Emma also denounced it – and in fact began to deny she or Joseph were ever involved in it.
 Joseph’s living sons were all ardent opponents of polygamy and made trips to Salt Lake City to try and convince the Saints of as much.
 Many of the early members of the Quorum of the twelve who left the church denounced it.
 Both its institution and cessation caused the largest schisms in the church’s history (involving both members and top leadership).
 David Whitmer, one of Joseph’s closest family friends, wrote an entire book combining his faithful testimony of the Book of Mormon with an outline of Joseph’s mistaken dissent into infidelity and polygamy.
 His treatment of Joseph is kind, faithful and fair… but firm that Joseph was deceived in instituting polygamy.
 One of Brigham Young’s wives likewise wrote an expose on the horrors and ungodly beginnings of the practice.
-Like these early church members (whose testimonies are unfairly denounced as apostate), I hope to show within a framework of one believing and faithful to the modern LDS church how polygamy could not have been from the same source as Joseph’s earlier revelations.
+Along with some of these early church members (whose testimonies are unfairly denounced as apostate), I hope to show within a framework of one believing and faithful to the modern LDS church how polygamy could not have been from the same source as Joseph’s earlier revelations.

 For although a man may have many revelations, and have power to do many mighty works, yet if he boasts in his own strength, and sets at naught the counsels of God, and follows after the dictates of his own will and carnal desires, he must fall and incur the vengeance of a just God upon him.
 (D&C 3:4)